kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 }
 ```

-View the source and you will now see the widget is using `H3`.
-That browser shows that H3 styled.
+* View the source and you will now see the widget is using `H3`
+* That browser shows that H3 style

 ### Adding More Widgets to Sidebar
+* This is easy
-This is easy.
-In the WP Dashboard, drag and drop `Recent Posts` into your sidebar widget.
+* In the WP Dashboard, drag and drop `Recent Posts` into
+our sidebar widget

-The widgets are to close together.
-Need to add some padding between them.
+* The widgets are to close together
+* Need to add some padding between them

-Add this CSS to `css/style.css`
+#### Add this CSS to `css/style.css`
 ```css
 .widget {
   margin: 10px 0 30px;
 }
 ```

-Inside `functions.php` we have the `register_sidebar()` function and inside that function we gave the class of `widget` to the `DIV`.
+* Inside `functions.php` we have the `register_sidebar()` function and inside that function we gave the class of `widget` to the `DIV`

 # Full Width Pages
-Right now we have `front-page.php`, `index.php`, `page.php` and now we want to create a new template that will enable us to have a full width layout.
-It's time to use a new cookie cutter template.
-WordPress has lots of different templates, using different special names to achieve different outcomes.
-The naming of these templates is specific and if you spell it wrong, it may cause WordPress to break. [interactive WordPress hierachy page](https://wphierarchy.com/) shows the entire WordPress hierarchy.
+* Right now we have `front-page.php`, `index.php`, `page.php` and now we want to create a new template that will enable us to have a full width layout
+* It's time to use a new cookie cutter template
+* WordPress has lots of different templates, using different special names to achieve different outcomes
+* The naming of these templates is specific and if you spell it wrong, it may cause WordPress to break
+* [interactive WordPress hierachy page](https://wphierarchy.com/) shows the entire WordPress hierarchy

 ### page-full-width.php
-Save `page.php` as `page-full-width.php`
+* Save `page.php` as `page-full-width.php`

-Check out the `comment` at the top of this template.
-This comment has special instructions for our template
+* Check out the `comment` at the top of this template
+* This comment has special instructions for our template

-Remember the special comments `style.css` has?
-Well, `page.php` doesn't need those special comments but if we want to create different layouts in other pages, we need to create a new template that will have the word `page` at the start of the template name, following by dashes and the `.php` extension.
+#### Remember the special comments `style.css` has?
+* Well, `page.php` doesn't need those special comments
+* But if we want to create different layouts in other pages, we need to create a new template that will have the word `page` at the start of the template name, followed by dashes and the `.php` extension

-Examples:
+##### Examples:
-`page-three-columns.php`
+* `page-three-columns.php`
-`page-ten-columns.php`
+* `page-ten-columns.php`

-Let's get back to our example with a page layout that is the full width.
+### Let's get back to our example
+* The one with a page layout that is the full width

 `page-full-width.php`

-* Once again pay particular attention to the comment at the top of the template.
+* Once again pay particular attention to the comment at the top of the template

 ```php
 <?php